Mary Dudley: Family and early years of marriage

 Mary Dudley was the eldest daughter among the thirteen children of John Dudley, 1st Duke of Northumberland and his wife Jane Guildford.
 Mary Dudley was well-educated.
 Fluent in Italian, French, and Latin, she was interested in alchemy, romances, and writing poetry.
 Her copy of Edward Hall's Chronicles bears her annotations in French.
 She also became a friend, correspondent and frequent visitor of the scientist and magus John Dee.

 On 29 March 1551 Mary Dudley married Henry Sidney at Esher, Surrey.
 Possibly a love match, the ceremony was repeated in public on 17 May 1551 at her parents' house Ely Place, London.
 Four months later Henry Sidney became Chief Gentleman of Edward VI's Privy Chamber; he was knighted by the young King on the day his father-in-law, who headed the government, was raised to the dukedom of Northumberland.

 In May 1553 Mary's second youngest brother, Guildford Dudley, was married to Edward's favourite cousin, Lady Jane Grey.
 According to Lady Jane it was Mary Dudley who, on 9 July 1553, called upon her to bring her to Syon House, the place where she was informed she was Queen of England according to King Edward's will.
 After Mary I's triumph within a fortnight and the arrest and execution of the Duke of Northumberland, the Sidneys were in a precarious situation.
 Like the rest of the Dudley family, Mary Dudley was attainted and suffered the consequences in her legal status.
 Henry Sidney's three sisters, however, were favourite ladies of Queen Mary, which may have saved his career.
 In early 1554 he went with an embassy to Spain to plead with England's prospective king consort, Philip, for the pardon of his brothers-in-law John, Ambrose, Robert, and Henry.
 John Dudley, the eldest brother, died days after his release in October 1554 at Penshurst Place in Kent, the Sidneys' manor house granted to them by Edward VI in 1552.
 Philip Sidney, Mary Dudley's first child, was born there in November 1554 and named after his godfather, the King.
 His godmother, the widowed Duchess of Northumberland, died in January 1555.
 She left her daughter 200 marks as well as a cherished clock "that was the lord her father's, praying her to keep it as a jewel."

 In 1556 Mary Dudley went with her husband to Ireland, where they resided mostly at Athlone Castle.
 Their first daughter, Mary Margaret, was born some time after their arrival.
 Queen Mary acted as godmother, but the child died at "one year and three quarters old".
 Meanwhile, the infant Philip stayed behind at Penshurst until his mother returned from Ireland in September 1558.
-She had been restored in blood earlier in the year when the Dudley's attainder was lifted by Mary I's last parliament.
+She had been restored in blood earlier in the year when the Dudleys' attainder was lifted by Mary I's last parliament.